-A cold winter doesn't have to mean unexpected bills and boiler breakdowns- there's a lot you can do yourself to help keep your home and heating system ticking over, Pete Kealey our npower engineer tells you how.
+A cold winter doesn't have to mean unexpected bills and boiler breakdowns - there's a lot you can do yourself to help keep your home and heating system ticking along.

-Save up to £85 a year using your programmable thermostat
+Save up to £85 a year using a programmable thermostat

-Reduce the temperature in your home by just 1ºC and you could reduce your heating bill by up to £85 each year.
-So if you've got yours higher than 21ºC turn the thermostat down just a little and see if you notice any difference (it'll take a few hours to adjust).
-Remember, the recommended temperature is 18ºC - 21ºC and 21ºC for young children and older people.
+By reducing the temperature in your home by just 1ºC you could lower your heating bill by up to £85 a year.
+So if you've got yours higher than 21ºC, turn the thermostat down just a little and see if you notice any difference (it'll take a few hours to adjust).
+Remember, the recommended temperature is between 18ºC and 21ºC, and 21ºC for small children and older people.

 Time your hot water

 If you’ve got a system boiler – the type that heats up water for your bath or the washing up – there’s probably a large part of the day when you don’t need to use it.

 Put your hot water on a timer set to come on before you get up or get home.
 Give it 20 minutes to heat up if it’s a newer boiler, 40 minutes if it’s older.
 You’ll be using less energy in no time.